hyouteki/gotps/README.md

 - `200 OK`: The device was registered successfully.
 - `400 Bad Request`: The request is missing required fields or has invalid data.
 - `500 Internal Server Error`: Unable to process the request.
 Possible reasons: Error occurred while inserting data into the database for user registration.

+# Getting Started
+1. Ensure you have Go installed and set up on your system.
+2. Run the server using the command `go run main.go`.